SaketMunda/wikifoodia/README.md

 Name one important benefit of mixed precision training, how does this benefit take place?
 - [ ] Read up on learning rate scheduling and the [learning rate scheduler callback](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/LearningRateScheduler).
 What is it?
 And how might it be helpful to this project?
 - [ ] Read up on TensorFlow data loaders ([improving TensorFlow data loading performance](https://www.tensorflow.org/guide/data_performance)).
 Is there anything we've missed?
 What methods you keep in mind whenever loading data in TensorFlow?
 Hint: check the summary at the bottom of the page for a great round up of ideas.
 - [ ] Read up on the documentation for [TensorFlow mixed precision training](https://www.tensorflow.org/guide/mixed_precision).
-What are the important things to keep in mind when using mixed precision training?
+What are the important things to keep in mind when using mixed precision training

 ## Libraries and dependencies